Frontend/UI Development

 Making HTTP Requests

 When making HTTP requests in your UI, make sure to prepend your base URL to the request.
-For example, if your base URL is /my_process:my_package:template.os, then a fetch request to /my-endpoint would look like this:
+For example, if your base URL is /my-process:my-package:template.os, then a fetch request to /my-endpoint would look like this:

 Local Development and "gotchas"